-A key decision with any construction project is choosing between a steel and wood framing structure.
-Here’s all the data you need to compare steel vs wood framing to make sound decisions for your next construction project.
+A key decision in any construction project is choosing between steel and wood framing.
+This guide compares steel vs wood framing across cost, durability, fire resistance, and long-term performance to help you make an informed decision for your next project.

 The Ability to Customise Your Design